aben20807/microprocessor_principles_and_applications/README.md

 + main.asm:     Bubble sort with calling subroutine.
 + lab4mac.asm:  Check sorted result correctness.
 SWAP macro.
 + Notice that cannot skip whole macro, let macro be in a subroutine.

+## Lab5
++ Lab5_1:
+    + Call and use assembly codes in C program.
+    + add function in .asm.
++ Lab5_2:
+    + Use Lab5_2_lib.h to implement add, sub to number.

+## Lab6
++ Use RA4 to detect button to control PORTD led blinking.

+## Lab7
++ Use high priority ISR to handle interrupt when clicking button.